sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

 5. Click **Save** (upper right).

 ### Create data variable
-After retrieving the data, we need a place to put it, with the proper schema so we can reference all its fields.
+After retrieving the data, you need a place to put it, with the proper schema so we can reference all its fields.

 1. Click **UI Canvas**, and then click **Variables**.